top of page

 2023

-Design an envelope that captures the attention of an actor, artist, athlete, politician, singer, writer or other public figure, living or dead.
-Winners were selected based on hand lettering, creative interpretation of the theme and effective use of color and design, including incorporation of postage stamp(s).
+Be a fan and design an envelope that captures the attention of an actor, artist, athlete, politician, singer, writer or other public figure, living or dead.
+Winners of the 28th contest were selected based on hand lettering, creative interpretation of the theme and effective use of color and design, including incorporation of postage stamp(s).

 Jurors: Suzanne Cunningham, a professional calligrapher with over 27 years of experience; Lindsey Bugbee, the calligrapher behind The Postman’s Knock, a resource for pointed pen; and Patrick Dea of Edelweiss Post, celebrating and promoting "real mail."